jitu-121/Weather-info-app/README.md

-# Weather App (Gen Z Style)
+# Weather App

-A small client-side weather app demo with a vibrant Gen Z–inspired UI (animated gradients, glassmorphism, neon accents).
+A small client-side weather app demo with a vibrant UI (animated gradients, glassmorphism, neon accents).
 This project is purely front-end — open `index.html` to preview.

 **What’s included**
 - `index.html` — main page and UI
 - `script.js` — JavaScript to fetch and show weather data
-- `styles.css` — Gen Z–style CSS (gradient background, floating blobs, glass card, bold buttons)
+- `styles.css` —  CSS (gradient background, floating blobs, glass card, bold buttons)

 **Preview**
 - Double-click `index.html` in `js_project/weather_app` to open it in your browser.